EMSTrack/Algorithms/README.md

 `pip3 install -r requirements.txt`

-### Run the code!
+## Run

 If all is well, the simulator library should be runnable now.

+`chmod +x run-simulator`

 `python3 run-simulation --help`

-`python3 run-simulation configurations/example.yaml`

-### yaml configuration files
+### YAML Configuration Files

 We use yaml to read configurations from files into the simulator.
 Take a look at `configurations/example.yaml` for an example.
+To run it:

+`python3 run-simulation configurations/example.yaml`

+### Simple Example

+`./run-simulation configurations/example.yaml`

+### Custom Simulation

+To run a custom simulation, create a new YAML file and specify the requirements for the simulation (look to the other YAMLs for an example).
+Additional extensions for the framework can also be specified here.

 ### Generating bases and demands